-We work with you and your own dog towards goals you set.
+We work with you and your own dog towards the goals you set.
 We start with basic behaviors and work up to specialized behaviors that will assist you in daily living.

-An interview followed by an assessment are the first steps if you have a dog that you would like to train to assist you.
-We'll make a home visit to meet you and your companion to evaluate if your dog has the right temperament, is easily trainable and is happy working with you
+An interview followed by an assessment is the first step if you have a dog that you would like to train to assist you.
+We'll make a home visit to meet you and your companion to evaluate if your dog has the right temperament, is easily trainable, and is happy working with you

 We'll be happy to help you with the process.
 We bring years of experience evaluating temperament and behavior, but please remember there is no magic test that guarantees a dog will become a service/assistance/hearing dog.